datkat21/Pluto-TS-DevEnv/README.md

 ```

 2. Open VS Code to this repository.
-   - Open a terminal and run `bun start`.
+     - Open a terminal and run `bun install`.
+     - Once it's done, run `bun start`.
 3. Install and run the _Pluview_ app from the Pluto App Store
+4. Expand the `src/apps` folder in your code editor and start coding
-4. You should find your app(s) in the Pluview item in the tray.
+5. You should find your app(s) in the Pluview item in the tray.

 ## Getting Started - Windows